The Children of Lir: A Fascinating Irish Legend

 The Mythological Cycle and the Children of Lir

-The Mythological Cycle plays the biggest role in the legend of the Children of Lir because it is where most of the characters are from.
+The Mythological Cycle plays the most significant role in the legend of the Children of Lir because it is where most characters are from.
 Additionally, it is the cycle that the story itself falls under.
-It is the oldest cycle in Irish mythology, and it features legends about people considered divine figures.
+It is the oldest cycle in Irish mythology, featuring legends about people considered divine figures.
 Knowing this, it is easy to see why The Children of Lir is one of the most popular stories of this cycle.

-The tales that belong to this cycle did not have the opportunity to be converted to Christianity because they revolved around the Tuatha De Dannan, who went underground for good after the Milesians defeated them.
-The Tuatha de Danann can pop up in any cycle, but they first arrived in and inhabited Ireland during the Mythological Cycle.
+The tales in this cycle did not have the opportunity to be converted to Christianity because they revolved around the Tuatha De Dannan, who went underground for good after the Milesians defeated them.
+The Tuatha de Danann can pop up in any cycle, but they first arrived in Ireland and inhabited it during the Mythological Cycle.

 The Ulster Cycle and the Children of Lir